LBF Astronomical Observatory

 The observatory is open to the public two Saturdays a month, which will be on new Moon and third quarter Moon.

-Please note we are not open during Full Moon, nor when the weather is bad.
+Please note we are not open during Full Moon, First Quarter Moon, or when the weather is bad.

 - Marius Reitz 079 515 3571